 Medication Summary

 Oral erythromycin or one of the newer macrolides such as azithromycin or clarithromycin have long been the DOC for mycoplasmal respiratory tract infections.
-Tetracycline and its analogues are also active.
+Tetracycline and its analogues also are active.
 Clindamycin is effective in vitro, but limited reports suggest it may not be active in vivo and thus is not considered a first-line treatment.
-Fluoroquinolones such as levofloxacin or moxifloxacin exhibit bactericidal antimycoplasmal activity but are generally less potent in vitro than macrolides against M pneumoniae.
+Fluoroquinolones such as levofloxacin or moxifloxacin exhibit bactericidal antimycoplasmal activity but generally are less potent in vitro than macrolides against M pneumoniae.
 Their advantage lies in the fact that they are active against all classes of bacteria that produce clinically similar respiratory tract infections, including macrolide-resistant S pneumoniae.
-As would be predicted by the lack of a cell wall, none of the beta-lactams is effective in vitro or in vivo against M pneumoniae, and neither are the sulfonamides or trimethoprim.[1]
+As would be predicted by the lack of a cell wall, none of the beta-lactams is effective in vitro or in vivo against M pneumoniae, and neither are the sulfonamides or trimethoprim.
+[1]

 Mycoplasma species are slow-growing organisms that have the capacity to reside intracellularly; thus, respiratory tract infections are expected to respond better to longer treatment courses than might be offered for other types of infections.
 Although physicians typically prescribe most treatment regimens (ie, both oral and parenteral) for 7-10 days, a 14- to 21-day course of oral therapy with most agents is also appropriate.
 A 5-day course of oral azithromycin is approved for the treatment of community-acquired M pneumoniae pneumonia.
 Clinical data indicate that this duration of treatment is of comparable efficacy to a 10-day course of erythromycin.
 Other drugs, including fluoroquinolones, have been approved for the treatment of mycoplasmal respiratory infections with shorter courses because of their favorable pharmacokinetics and tolerability.

 In addition to the administration of antimicrobials for the management of M pneumoniae infections, other measures (eg, cough suppressants, antipyretics, analgesics) should be administered as needed to relieve headaches and other systemic symptoms.
-Because extrapulmonary manifestations are often diagnosed late in the course of disease, the benefit of early treatment is unknown.
+Because extrapulmonary manifestations often are diagnosed late in the course of disease, the benefit of early treatment is unknown.

 Antibiotics